 In general, Kurdish women’s rights and equality have improved in the 20th and 21st century due to progressive movements within Kurdish society.

-Kurdish weaving is renowned throughout the world, with fine specimens of both rugs and bags.
-The most famous Kurdish rugs are those from the Bijar region, in the Kurdistan Province.
 Because of the unique way in which the Bijar rugs are woven, they are very stout and durable and exhibiting a wide variety, the Bijar rugs have patterns ranging from floral designs, medallions and animals to other ornaments.
 They generally have two wefts, and are very colorful in design.
-Another well-known Kurdish rug is the Senneh rug, which is regarded as the most sophisticated of the Kurdish rugs.
-They are especially known for their great knot density and high quality mountain wool.
-They lend their name from the region of Sanandaj.

 Some historians maintain that the first Arabian tribes migrated to Khuzistan, a section in south-west of Iran where they now live, in the early centuries AD, probably moving in from the Arabian Peninsula.